cozy/cozy-stack/docs/auth.md

 case, a `200 OK` response is sent along with a token value in the response (either in JSON if requested or directly in a new HTML form).

-Along with this token, on 2FA passcode is sent to the user via another transport (email for instance, depending on the user's preferences).
+Along with this token, a 2FA passcode is sent to the user via another transport (email for instance, depending on the user's preferences).
 Another request should be sent to `/auth/twofactor` with a valid pair `(token, passcode)`, ensuring that the user correctly entered its passphrase _and_ received a fresh